Colby04/In-Progress/README.md

 ```

 What happens
-- Creates or updates `expense_tracker.json` with demo entries
+- Creates or updates `expense_tracker.json` with demo entries.
-- Prints a total and per-category breakdown to the terminal
+- Prints a total and per-category breakdown to the terminal.

 ### Run the Shipment Tool (`shipment_tool.py`)